Hartwood Fall TUTR 2024

 TRAVEL AND ACCOMMODATIONS

 Coming from the Mainland on foot?
-Pickup will be available from the Departure Bay terminal and Hullo terminal Friday night and Saturday morning with return to those terminals on Sunday afternoon.
-To arrange pickup, email by Thursday night (please put TUTR pickup and your name in the subject line).
+Pickup will be available from the ferry terminals (BC ferries & Hullo terminal) if requested a week in advance.
+We will pick up Friday night and Saturday morning with return to those terminals on Sunday afternoon.
+To arrange pickup, email Hartwood.TUTR@tirrigh.org (please put TUTR pickup and your name in the subject line).

 Basic dorm-style accommodations are available on site for $5 for the weekend.
 Bring your own cot/bedding/etc.

-Visit our Hartwood TUTR 2024 Facebook page page or the kingdom calendar for more information about accommodations, food, and other weekend activities or contact the Dean at Hartwood.TUTR@tirrigh.org.
+Visit our Hartwood TUTR 2024 Facebook page page or the kingdom calendar for more information about accommodations, food, and other weekend activities or contact the event team at Hartwood.TUTR@tirrigh.org.

 Saturday